marklchaves/cme-dev-style-guide/index.md

 We’ve divided the guide by topic based on the types of content we publish, so you can reference it as needed or browse in order.
 The entire guide is searchable, so you can go straight to the item you’re looking for.

+## If you work on Caught My Eye writing projects

+There are now three high-level categories to further organise the original Mailchimp guide.
+These categores are named foundations, writing, and references.

+Some projects such as the Uncanny Owl blog, will have grammar rules that conflict with Mailchimp's style.
+These special rules are added to this guide instead of overwriting the original rule.

 ## If you work at another organization

-We invite you to use and adapt this style guide as you see fit.
+Mailchimp and Caught My Eye invites you to use and adapt this style guide as you see fit.
 It’s completely public and available under a Creative Commons Attribution-NonCommercial 4.0 International license.
 All we ask is that you credit Mailchimp.

 We welcome any feedback for improving the guide.